joowani/colorpedia/docs/README.md

 color cmyk 100 100 100 100  # CMYK (Cyan Magenta Yellow Black)
 ```

-Use `--shades` to display dark to light shades of a color:
+Use `--shades` to display shades of a color:

 ```shell
 color name green --shades    # Display 15 colors by default